 The studio was founded by architects Erin Cuevas and Jana Masset Collatz, two women with unique backgrounds who quickly found common ground and a strong friendship while studying at the Harvard Graduate School of Design.
 The young practice is committed to shaping the exciting future of both design pedagogy and practice.

-CMLA’s invaluable team of collaborators has included Daina Swagerty, Jan Collatz, Joy Dayaw, Phillip Lu, Luke Kraman, Phillips Shum, Myrna Ayoub, John Farrace, Elena Hasbun, Victoria Brown, Sarah Rodenhouse, Matthew Conway, Preston Johnston, Alex Weisfeld, Scott March Smith, and Max Suechting.
+CMLA’s invaluable team of collaborators has included Daina Swagerty, Jan Collatz, Joy Dayaw, Phillip Lu, Luke Kraman, Phillips Shum, Myrna Ayoub, John Farrace, Elena Hasbun, Victoria Brown, Sarah Rodenhouse, Matthew Conway, Preston Johnston, Walter Wang, Alex Weisfeld, Scott March Smith, and Max Suechting.

 724 South Spring Street Suite 1101, Los Angeles, CA 90014